 Every review is a vote for or against your brand.
 Make the best review sites work for you.

 The opinions of our peers play a huge role in our purchasing decisions.
-Every review is a vote for or against your brand and holds more weight than the claims you make in your advertising.
+Every review is a vote for or against your brand or business software and holds more weight than any claims you make in your advertising.

 There’s a wealth of research that shows this extends to review sites and affiliate reviews.
 Going from 3 to 4 stars or receiving special praise for a cherished feature can make the difference between a sale, or not.
-Give added visibility.
-Added trust.
+Lend added visibility.
+Build trust.

 It’s no surprise then that a recent HubSpot survey found that 1/3 of respondents said review sites played an important role in their purchasing decision-making process.

-So, if reviews are so important, how can you get more of them?
+So, if user reviews are so important, how can you get more of them?
+Let this review process professional tell you…

 The emphasis is not only on positive ratings and reviews, but getting a large number of them.